Evaluating a Methodology for Increasing AI Transparency: A Case Study: Results

 T5-B and T6-D described how completing the FactSheet template had caused them to reflect on the usefulness of what they were writing in the FactSheet fields.
 T5-B described how a consumer need for making the problem description reusable encouraged conciseness.
 He said, \say{One of the best (consumer) feedbacks that we received was in the way we tried to condense the problem description in the FactSheet so that they could copy and paste it to engage with customers}.

-Importantly, five of the FS team members agreed that the methodology helped their team identify \textit{new} documentation needs.
-They discovered several additional template fields as a direct result of following the methodology.
-Table~\ref{tbl:template} shows most of the fields from the FactSheet template for model A. Newly-discovered fields are italicized.
+Importantly, five of the FS team members agreed that the process helped their team identify \textit{new} documentation needs.
+They discovered several additional template fields as a direct result.
+Table~\ref{tbl:template} shows the non-proprietary fields (most of the fields were non-proprietary) from the FactSheet template for model A. Newly-discovered fields are italicized.
 Examples included regulatory requirements, model maturity, usage considerations, and run time requirements.
 T6-D summarized the value stating, \say{There was a lot of information here that we wouldn't perhaps otherwise made available or collected or even thought of.}